rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
     - includeSubscriptionDetails - System.Boolean: Specifies whether the details about the subscriptions in the tenants are included in the response or not.
 - Returns list of AzureCloudAccountTenants.
-### cloudaccounttenantswithexoconfigs
-Retrieves details about all the Azure cloud account tenants including the Exocompute configurations for the tenant subscriptions, for specified set of features.

-- There is a single argument of type list of CloudAccountFeatures.
-- Returns list of AzureCloudAccountTenantWithExoConfigss.
 ### cloudaccounttenantwithexoconfigs
 Retrieves details about the Azure cloud account tenant including the Exocompute configurations for the tenant subscriptions, for a specified feature.